 Because hardwoods like oak and hickory have a higher energy content than softwoods, they release more heat as they burn.
-Softwoods are more inefficient — although they produce a hot fire, they burn up very quickly.
-Ultra kiln dried hardwoods burn hot and slow and without creating much smoke, which makes them the most efficient type of firewood.
+Softwoods are more inefficient — although they produce a hot fire, they burn up very quickly. firewood for sale burn hot and slow and without creating much smoke, which makes them the most efficient type of firewood.

 Mold thrives in damp woodpiles, and pests such as spiders, ants and termites can easily infest stacks of firewood.
 When you bring poorly seasoned wood into your home, you risk bringing fungus and insects in with it.